OpenRCT2/OpenRCT2/CONTRIBUTING.md

 # Reporting bugs
 To report a bug, ensure you have a GitHub account.
 Search the issues page to see if the bug has already been reported.
 If not, create a new issue and write the steps to reproduce.
 Upload a saved game if possible and this is very helpful for users to replicate the bug.
+Please state which version of the game you are running and where you downloaded it from, e.g. *openrct2.com develop 0.0.3 build 1255 (ec25b2f)*.

 # Translation
 Translation is managed in a separate repository, [OpenRCT2/Localisation](https://github.com/OpenRCT2/Localisation).